geehaad/Quantum-Computing/ReadME.md

 </div>
 <h1>Quantum computer</h1>
 <p >
-The experiment we view before is the main idea of the quantum computer.<br>
+The experiment we viewed before is the main idea of the quantum computer.<br>
 In normal computers, which we use nowadays, and are also known as classical computers, the data, or the bit, is either 0 or 1, on or of, it cannot be both, <br>
 that gives us one out of 2 to the power N possible permutations.<br>
 But by the quantum data, which is also known as a qubit, can be both 0 and 1 with All of 2 to the power N possible permutations.<br>